empower/Deneb/README.md

 Deneb: A simple CRUD layer for Zend_Db based models
 ===================================================

 Deneb provides a consistent CRUD interface to using Zend_Db based models and model collections, as well as segregated read and write DB pools and selectors.
 Provided are common classes for single objects, as well as collections of objects.
+Other features include attaching Zend_Log and Zend_Cache interfaces.

 Here's an example model, Deneb_User: